 But there might be more going on if you regularly have long, heavy periods.
 Underlying health conditions could be affecting your menstrual cycle.
 Most of them are treatable, and simple medical treatments could greatly improve your quality of life.
 Other rarer disorders may be life threatening, so it’s a good idea to check in with a doctor when your periods are consistently abnormal.

 What makes a period “too short”?
 As long as a short menstrual period is part of a regular pattern and fits within a range of two to seven days, you’re considered to have normal periods.

 Periods that last less than two days or that come at irregular intervals could be caused by a variety if physical factors, like polycystic ovary syndrome (PCOS) or perimenopause.
 Light spotting can also be a symptom of pregnancy.
 If you notice a radical change in your cycles, visit your OBGYN to make sure all your lady bits are working as they should.

 Younger women may have short and irregular periods, and older women approaching menopause may also experience irregular or short menstrual periods.

-Being sick or under stress can cause you to skip your period.
+Being sick or under stress can cause a delayed period or for you to skip it altogether.
 However, if you miss a period and are sexually active, definitely get checked out for a possible pregnancy.
 Also, visit a healthcare professional about your period if:

-- Your menstrual flow is more heavy than usual.
+- Your menstrual flow is heavier than usual

 If your irregular or short menstrual cycle is a new development and not your typical pattern, it’s always a good idea to consult with your doctor.